SinaNavidii/PIML-for-Degradation-Diagnostics/README.md

 # Co-Kriging
 This method utilizes a **joint covariance function** to simultaneously model the auto-covariances of each individual process and the **cross-covariance** between two related processes.
 The model is optimized jointly, which means that both the kernel parameters and the relationship between the two outputs are learned at the same time.

-### Key Concepts:
-1. **Gaussian Process (GP):** A non-parametric method used for regression tasks, capable of capturing complex relationships.
-2. **Co-Kriging:** A generalization of Kriging (spatial interpolation) to model multiple correlated outputs, considering both the individual variances (auto-covariances) and their relationships (cross-covariances).

 ### Options for Co-Kriging:
 1. **Using a scalar parameter** to adjust the correlation between two separate GP models.